Bolton and Leigh Railway

-The Bolton and Leigh Railway (B&LR) was the first public railway in Lancashire, it opened for goods on 1 August 1828 preceding the Liverpool and Manchester Railway (L&MR) by two years.
+The Bolton and Leigh Railway (B&LR) was the first public railway in Lancashire.
+It opened for goods on 1 August 1828, and thus preceded the Liverpool and Manchester Railway (L&MR) by two years.
 Passengers were carried from 1831.
 The railway operated independently until 1845 when it became part of the Grand Junction Railway.

 Background

-Bolton was situated on the Manchester, Bolton and Bury Canal and Leigh straddled a major east–west canal route, to the west ran the Leeds and Liverpool Canal and joined to it in the centre of Leigh was the Bridgewater Canal running east.
+Bolton was situated on the Manchester, Bolton and Bury Canal and Leigh straddled a major east–west canal route.
+To the west ran the Leeds and Liverpool Canal, and this was connected to the centre of Leigh by the Bridgewater Canal running east.
 The canals provided freight routes to both Liverpool and Manchester.

-The canals of the time were the major freight routes being faster and able to transport greater loads than the carriers using the turnpike road system.
-But, unfortunately, these canal routes were slow, becoming congested, and increasingly more expensive as demand from the rapidly expanding businesses in the area increased.
+The canals of the time were the major freight routes: they were faster and could transport greater loads than the carriers using the turnpike road system.
+However, these canal routes were slow; they became congested, and increasingly more expensive as demand from the rapidly expanding businesses in the area increased.
 The waterways had a virtual monopoly on the transport links which enabled them to charge exorbitant tolls.

-As costs rose it was no wonder that business leaders and industrialists began to look for another means of transporting their goods and products.
-They looked to the railway to break this monopoly, the canal companies recognised this threat to their business early on, for example, the Leeds and Liverpool canal company minutes of 21 September 1822 mention the issue, and the canal businesses started to take steps to protect their interests.
+As costs rose, it was no wonder that business leaders and industrialists began to look for another means of transporting their goods and products.
+They looked to the railway to break the canals' monopoly.
+The canal companies recognised this threat to their business early on: for example, the Leeds and Liverpool canal company minutes of 21 September 1822 mention the issue, and the canal businesses started to take steps to protect their interests.